Ultimate Guide to the Software Development Life Cycle

 Once you’ve done the right thing by outsourcing the development of your new custom software solution or mobile app to enhance the reach of your business, it’s important to understand how the “software life cycle” works.
 Different companies usually employ modified versions of the same process to fit their model, but may use slightly different terminology.
 This article focuses on the terms that WebCreek uses in our process.
 As a company with many years of experience in development, our process, outlined below, has evolved as we’ve learned what it takes to create incredible software in time and under budget.

 Each project starts as it should: with a million questions.
-The Discovery phase is the first part of the software life cycle where we present the overall plan.
+The Initiation is the first step of the software life cycle where we present the overall plan.
 Communication is the absolute bedrock of all successful projects.
 Therefore, we are adamant about defining a communication plan that identifies all the stakeholders in both your company and ours.
-In Discovery, we also present a schedule for the project timeline based on reasonable estimates.

-The envisioning phase is when we put pen to paper, so to speak.
+The planning step is when we basically plan how we are going to do the work.
 At this point, we begin to involve other professionals on our staff.
-This includes our Business Analysts, who do a deep dive into your business process and start determining specific requirements.
+To have the requirement engineering it is indispensable to have a clear solution’s objective as well as all the necessary resources that are going to be needed throughout the project.
 This analysis can also help predict the future value of your product, or provide ideas for adding some value.

-Meanwhile, our Creative department, made up of designers, animators, and UX/UI specialists refine their plan for the solution based on feedback received in the Envisioning phase.
-They create refined prototypes showing both the visual and logical flow of each page.
+From there our Creative department made up of designers, animators, and UX/UI specialists refine their plan for the solution.
+They create prototypes showing both the visual and logical flow of each page.
 Basically, the look and feel.
 They decide the right color schemes, the right fonts, and the right placement for text, etc. Depending on the project, our Content team can also get involved in finding the tone for system messages and other text located throughout the solution.

-Once all sprints are complete, and we’re confident that what we’ve designed matches what we’ve delivered, we get to the Rollout phase.
+Once all sprints are complete, and we’re confident that what we’ve designed matches what we’ve delivered, we get to the monitoring and controlling step.
 The client should expect to see a fully-realized product that includes all of the major elements, with exceptions made only for non-crucial superficialities.
-The Rollout phase includes a period of time during which the client will have full access to the solution, often via a testing platform, to test to their heart’s content.
+This step includes a period of time during which the client will have full access to the solution, often via a testing platform, to test to their heart’s content.

 User Acceptance Testing (UAT), could, and in fact, almost always does, encounter minor bugs.
 The client reports these bugs to our team to fix a.s.a.p.
 As a client, it should be noted that a bug, while occasionally distressing, is a fact of life, which is why we’ve defined a distinct process to address them.

-At the end of the UAT phase, the project is complete, and the client can take their product and use it in all the ways they’ve envisioned, expanding their business, connecting with new users, etc.
+At the end of this step, the project is complete, and the client can take their product and use it in all the ways they’ve envisioned, expanding their business, connecting with new users, etc.

 The more you know…